 5 Reasons to Take a Food Tour in the 518 – Upstate New York’s Capital Region

-How lovely it is to be greeted and ushered graciously into the busy hub of not one but many thriving eateries.
-This is what one can look forward to as part of the food tour experience.
+How lovely it is to be greeted and ushered through the busy hub of not one, but many thriving eateries.
+No reservations, no lines, no waiting: You get to bypass people waiting for a table to arrive at your own private table and start your tasting right away.
+This is what one can look forward to as part of the Taste of Troy Food Tours experience.
 As you tour, you are a valued part of Troy and Albany’s culinary histories in the making!
 If you’d like to really feel like a high-roller, book a private tour!
-Our personalized, private tours are great ideas for birthday parties, bachelor(ette) parties, team-building, or just a fun day with friends!
+Our personalized, private tours are great ideas for birthday parties, bachelor(ette) parties, team-building, or just a fun day with friends.

 Join us on a Taste of Troy Food Tour

 When you next find yourself looking for weekend plans in the Capital Region, May through October, book a tour and carve out 3 hours and give yourself Taste(s) of Troy and Albany, NY!
 Troy tours are offered on Saturdays at 10 a.m. and Albany tours are offered on Fridays at 12:45 p.m.